What it Means to Be a Community Foundation

 The ocean covers 71% of the planet.
-For nearly 20 years now, we’ve strived to bridge a philanthropy gap – which has historically given the ocean only 7% of environmental grantmaking, and ultimately, less than 1% of all philanthropy – to support the communities that need this funding for marine science and conservation the most.
+For over 20 years, we’ve strived to bridge a philanthropy gap – which has historically given the ocean only 7% of environmental grantmaking, and ultimately, less than 1% of all philanthropy – to support the communities that need this funding for marine science and conservation the most.
 We were founded to help change this less than favorable ratio.

 We raise every dollar we spend.

 The Ocean Foundation drives investment in ocean philanthropy while keeping our own costs down, putting an average of 89% of each gift toward direct ocean conservation by maintaining an efficient and modest sized team.
 Our third party validations for accountability and transparency offer donors high confidence in giving internationally.
 We pride ourselves on releasing funds in a seamless and transparent way while maintaining high due diligence standards.